IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 ## HyperSwap usage limitations

-**Important:** The HyperSwap feature is only supported for use with IBM Spectrum Virtualize Family storage systems.
+**Important:** The HyperSwap feature is only supported for use with IBM Spectrum Virtualize family storage systems.

 The following IBM block storage CSI driver features are not supported on volumes where HyperSwap is used: